antmicro/renode-linux-runner-action/README.md

 ### Limitations

 To keep the system image minimal, there is no standard `bash` shell, but a `busybox ash` shell instead.
 If you need `bash`, you can provide your own custom image.
-More on this in the [Image section](#image).
+More on this in the ['Image' section of the documentation](#image).

 ## Examples